KristjanESPERANTO/MMM-WebSpeechTTS/README.md

 ## Run it

+### with Electron

-To use it, you have to three option:
+You have to modify the way you are starting the MagicMirror².
+You have to two option:

 1. Adapt `package.json` of MagicMirror²:
    Add script to package.json: